Snowflake-Labs/spcs-templates/ingress-cors/README.md

 3. Create the service by providing the service specification file and the compute pool in which to run the service.

-6. Configure key pair authentication and/or PAT token authentication
+4. Configure PAT token authentication

-7. Send CORS requests from localhost
+5. Send CORS requests from localhost using PAT tokens

 <br>